 Add some code!
 You can add code directly to the click event, or if you already have your macros written you can “RUN” the macro from wherever it is without having to move it.
 For now let’s keep it simple, and just add a message box… modify the text so it looks like this:

 Private Sub CommandButton1_Click() MsgBox (“Hello world”) End Sub

 That’s it!
 Rinse and repeat steps 3-6 as many times as you want!
 Now all we need is to way to show and hide the menu.

 In VBA Editor, right click on your file, and select Insert->Module.
 This should bring up a white sheet.
 Copy paste the following:

 Sub Show_menu() UserForm1.Show End Sub

-- Drop-down menu: Ron DeBruin created an excellent method through which you can create a drop-down list with the macros you so desire, in any hierarchy that you specify.
+Drop-down menu: Ron DeBruin created a “Menu for favorite macros in Excel 2007-2010 (for one workbook)” but it seems to not be operational anymore) through which you can create a drop-down list with the macros you so desire, in any hierarchy that you specify.
 It’s pretty great, if it works for you.